Wendell H. Furry: Early life

-Furry was born in Prairieton, Indiana on February 18.
-1907.
+Wendell Furry was born in Prairieton, Indiana on February 18, 1907.
 He earned an A.B. degree from DePauw University in 1928 and an A.M. and Ph.D. from the University of Illinois in 1930 and 1932, respectively.

 Career

+Furry made contributions to the early development of quantum field theory with J. Robert Oppenheimer, Vladimir Fock, and others.
+In 1937, he published a theorem to simplify calculation while studying positron reactions.
+Furry's theorem shows that the amplitude of a Feynman diagram consists of a closed loop of fermion lines with an odd number of vertices, vanishes.